Extension properties of asymptotic property C and finite decomposition complexity

 Another source of quasi-actions of interesting groups on well-understood geometries is a number of recent constructions of actions of groups on quasi-spaces, that is spaces that are quasi-isometric to familiar geometries.
 For example, Bestvina, Bromberg, and Fujiwara \cite{mBkBkF:15} construct actions of the mapping class group and the outer automorphism group of a free group of rank $> 1$ on quasi-trees, which can be translated as quasi-actions on trees.

 The general \textit{coarse quasi-actions} are gaining prominence in applications to algebraic $K$-theory.
 In that subject, coarse maps are precisely the natural maps between metric spaces that induce maps of bounded $K$-theory spectra $K(X,R)$ built from free $R$-modules parametrized over the metric space $X$.
 So $K(X,R)$ is a functor on the coarse category of metric spaces and coarse maps.

-On the other hand, in section 2.2 of \cite{gCbG:13} an action by (not necessarily bounded) isometries needed to be converted to an action by bounded coarse maps via a change of metric in $X$.
+An important instance of a coarse quasi-action that is not by quasi-isometries is in section 2.2 of \cite{gCbG:13}.
+In that work an action by (not necessarily bounded) isometries needed to be converted to an action by bounded coarse maps via a change of metric in $X$.
 For example, this general construction converts the left multiplication action on any group with a word metric to a bounded coarse quasi-action.
-The resulting quasi-action is no longer by isometries unless the group is abelian.
+The resulting quasi-action is no longer by isometries or even quasi-isometries unless the group is abelian.

-The point of view in this paper is that in the search for explicit examples of groups with properties APC and FDC the greatest benefit is from the weakest assumptions on the action.
+The point of view in this paper is that in the search for new explicit examples of groups with properties APC and FDC the greatest benefit is from the weakest assumptions on the action.

 \SecRef{Extension theorems for APC, FDC, sFDC, etc.}{EXTTHMS}

 Throughout this section, $G$ is a finitely generated group with a coarse quasi-action on a metric space $X$.